Skip to content

 op.drop_column("Invoice", "po_number")

-Note on types: str, str(N), and enum[...] in DSL all map to sa.Text() at the database layer (src/dazzle/back/runtime/sa_schema.py).
+Note on types: str, str(N), and enum[...] in DSL all map to sa.Text() at the database layer (src/dazzle/http/runtime/sa_schema.py).
 The (N) length limit and the enum value list are application-layer constraints enforced by Dazzle, not PostgreSQL column types.
 Migrations always show sa.Text() for string columns — that is correct and expected.

 Pattern: field rename